 Simple Step #1: Focus on Awareness

-People can’t buy what they don’t know is out there: make sure you’re doing the right things to catch your buyers’ awareness.
+People can’t buy what they don’t know is out there.
+Make sure you’re doing the right things to increase your buyers’ awareness.

 Some of the strategies you’ll use include: